danilofreire/awesome-stars/README.md

 ## Jupyter Notebook

+- [amazon-sagemaker-examples](https://github.com/awslabs/amazon-sagemaker-examples) - Example notebooks that show how to apply machine learning, deep learning and reinforcement learning in Amazon SageMaker
+- [fastai](https://github.com/fastai/fastai) - The fastai deep learning library, plus lessons and tutorials
+- [introduction_to_ml_with_python](https://github.com/amueller/introduction_to_ml_with_python) - Notebooks and code for the book "Introduction to Machine Learning with Python"
+- [mml-book.github.io](https://github.com/mml-book/mml-book.github.io) - Companion webpage to the book "Mathematics For Machine Learning"
 - [DeOldify](https://github.com/jantic/DeOldify) - A Deep Learning based project for colorizing and restoring old images (and video!)
-- [jupytext](https://github.com/mwouts/jupytext) - Jupyter notebooks as Markdown documents, Julia, Python or R scripts
 - [PythonDataScienceHandbook](https://github.com/jakevdp/PythonDataScienceHandbook) - Python Data Science Handbook: full text in Jupyter Notebooks
 - [handson-ml2](https://github.com/ageron/handson-ml2) - A series of Jupyter notebooks that walk you through the fundamentals of Machine Learning and Deep Learning in Python using Scikit-Learn, Keras and TensorFlow 2.
 - [satellite_analysis](https://github.com/cbassa/satellite_analysis) - Analysis scripts of things related to satellites
-- [shap](https://github.com/slundberg/shap) - A unified approach to explain the output of any machine learning model.
+- [shap](https://github.com/slundberg/shap) - A game theoretic approach to explain the output of any machine learning model.
 - [esda](https://github.com/pysal/esda) - statistics and classes for exploratory spatial data analysis
 - [homemade-machine-learning](https://github.com/trekhleb/homemade-machine-learning) - 🤖 Python examples of popular machine learning algorithms with interactive Jupyter demos and math being explained
 - [ceterisParibus](https://github.com/pbiecek/ceterisParibus) - Ceteris Paribus Plots (What-If plots) for explanations of a single observation